Zelnik

-Zelnik is similar to börek, a dish popular in Turkey, Eastern Europe and Central Asia.
+Zelnik is similar to burek, a dish popular in the Middle East, Eastern Europe and Central Asia.
 Zelnik is often mistakenly referred to as börek.
 Unlike zelnik, cabbage börek is made for holidays and festivals and is served with kefir.
 The crust and the layers of börek are thicker and other spices are used.
 Zelnik is typically made with leek and sirene and consists of very thinly rolled layers of phyllo dough.
 Zelnik is usually prepared as one long, thin piece of pastry and wound up into a spiral shape.